wwarthen/RomWBW/ReadMe.md

   platform.

-- Phil Summers contributed the Forth and BASIC adaptations in ROM, the AY-3-8910 sound driver as well as a long list of general code enhancements.
+- Phil Summers contributed the Forth and BASIC adaptations in ROM, the AY-3-8910 sound driver, DMA support, and a long list of general code enhancements.

 - Spencer Owen created the RC2014 series of hobbyist kit computers which has exponentially increased RomWBW usage.
+Some of his kits include RomWBW.

+- Sergey Kiselev created several hardware platforms for RomWBW including the very popular Zeta.

 - Stephen Cousins has likewise created a series of hobbyist kit computers at Small Computer Central and is distributing RomWBW with